pydoit/doit-tmp-doc/_sources/usecases/index.rst.txt

 Here are some use cases, where `doit` can help you with automation of your tasks.

-.. todo:: later add links to related tutorials and howtos.
+.. todo:: later add links to related tutorials and how to.
 But be careful not to distract too much.

 Simplify cumbersome command line calls